yoosuho/portfolYOU/pages/mvus.md

 </div>

 <h2>6.
 Validation and Testing – Extended Dataset</h2>
-<p>Validation included Iron Bird ground simulation and tethered hover trials with turbine-charging and battery fallback under failure scenarios.</p>
+<p>System-level testing was performed on a custom-built Iron Bird platform that emulated the UAV’s electrical architecture.
+This included tests for over-discharge, sudden load spikes, turbine charging transitions, and full system restarts.
+Data was collected through CAN logging and high-frequency current probes.
+Final validation involved tethered hover trials where the UAV operated with turbine charging enabled.
+Emergency fallback scenarios were induced by throttling down the turbine mid-flight to verify battery-only continuation.</p>

 <div class="grid">
   <div>